-- the actual capitalization of Capitala Finance Corp. at March 31, 2017; - on an adjusted basis to reflect the sale of \$70.0 million aggregate principal amount of the 2022 Notes after giving effect to the use of the cash proceeds from such sale as described in the "Use of Proceeds" section of the Company's prospectus supplement related to such 2022 Notes (assuming no exercise of the underwriters' option to purchase additional 2022 Notes); and - on a further adjusted basis to reflect the sale of \$50.0 million aggregate principal amount of the Notes offered hereby after giving effect to the use of the cash proceeds from such sale as described in "Use of Proceeds."
+- the actual capitalization of Capitala Finance Corp. at March 31, 2017; and - on an as adjusted basis to reflect the sale of \$70.0 million aggregate principal amount of the Notes offered hereby after giving effect to the use of the cash proceeds from such sale as described in "Use of Proceeds."